Running a Mainnet 1 Node

 Here are some additional requirements:

 The commission cannot be changed later.
-One would need to deregister the validator, register it again, and direct delegators to redelegate in order to change it.
+One would need to deregister the validator, register another one, and direct delegators to redelegate in order to change it.

 The output of a successful register transaction command should be of the following form: